 Table of Contents

 Synagen IQ Review

-But that’s not the case for Synagen IQ.
-I don’t want to bad-mouth them before we dig into their formulation, but I can honestly tell you that I didn’t want to try their supplement.
+But that’s not what happed in the the case for Synagen IQ.
+We don’t want to bad-mouth them before we dig into their formulation, but we can honestly tell you that we didn’t want to try their supplement.

-My team pushed me by saying that “I have to do it,” but when I asked them to try it first, everyone turned around.
+Our team was very pushy, but when we talked about who would try it first, everyone turned around.
 So we actually didn’t try the supplement.
-And in this post, I will explain why.
+And in this post, we will explain why.

 What Is Synagen IQ?

 Synagen IQ is a nootropic supplement that was developed to help people improve their focus, memory, and overall cognitive performance.
 But as you will soon see, it doesn’t really do that.

 Let’s check the ingredients of Synagen IQ to see why.

 Synagen IQ contains 11 nootropic compounds, including Vitamin B3 and B6.
 It has a pretty clean formulation, but a totally under-dosed and potentially risky formula.